 |16||Giorgio Brato||Best with hood|

 |17||Belstaff Trialmaster||Best belted|

 |19||Brunello Cucinelli||Most expensive|

-To help you find the leather jacket that’s best for you, check our style guide to choosing the best leather jacket for men after the list.
+To help you find the leather jacket that’s best for you, check our style guide to choosing the best types of leather jacket for your lifestyle and budget after the list.

 Saint Laurent: Best designer leather jacket for men

 You don’t have to be in the first flushes of youth to pull off a leather jacket.
 This men’s leather jacket by Saint Laurent feels mature and grown-up without being remotely old-fashioned.
 As a premium piece of leather outerwear, it offers truly timeless style and the ultimate wardrobe staple.

 The pared-back design feels high-end and sophisticated, with two minimal slit pockets and a classic collar.
 The ribbed cuffs and hem add a bit of edge and a subtle nod to leather’s historic popularity among urban outlaws.